 To protect the security and integrity of your personal information, before deleting or providing you with access to it, we’ll need to verify your identity by asking you to provide a few pieces of information such as your Latch account contact information, government ID, a verification code, or further identifying information.
 If we are unable to verify your identity, we may not be able to complete your request.

 When you request deletion, you’ll also need to first ensure that you don’t have any active access to a space as we don’t want to accidentally stop your access to your home or workplace.
 Similarly, if you’re a property manager, you’ll need to ask your Portfolio Manager to remove your Latch Manager access.
-Once that’s done, we’ll immediately delete all of your access history at your apartment door, delete your contact information, and halt all communications to you.
+Once that’s done, we’ll promptly delete all of your access history at your apartment door, delete your contact information, and halt all communications to you.

 For building security purposes, your access history in the common spaces is retained for 90 days after you request deletion, after which they are anonymized.
 All personal information that relates to you will be deleted at this time making you untraceable in the Latch system.